PedrioliLab/ReAdW/README.md

 Originally a part of the [Trans-Proteomic Pipeline](http://tools.proteomecenter.org/wiki/index.php?title=Software:TPP)

 ## Dependencies
 ReAdW requires either Xcalibur or MSFileReader to be installed or minimally just the three DLLs: XRawfile2_x64.dll, Fileio_x64.dll, fregistry_x64.dll.

 MSFileReader can be [downloaded from Thermo's GitHub page](https://github.com/thermofisherlsms/MSFileReader); grab the file MSReader_x64.exe.

+Alternatively, MSFileReader can be downloaded by creating a [free account with ThermoFischer Scientific](https://thermo.flexnetoperations.com/control/thmo/login).
+Once registered you will find the software under "Other Releases > Release Archive".
+Try installing MSFileReader_3.0_SP3.exe if the MSReader_x64.exe from the GitHub repository above isn't working with ReAdW.
+(Install MSFileReader_3.0_SP3.exe directly followed by installing MSReader_x64.exe without uninstalling MSFileReader_3.0_SP3.exe.)

 ## Binaries
 Two binaries are available depending on which dependency is installed on your system: